JJSveding/ML-Platform/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `jupyterhub`:

 ```bash
 $  helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/